lipun7naik/Active-Disturbance-Rejection-Control-of-PMSM/README.md

 ### Operation-
 Here the reference speed is taken in rps.
 The gain for the adrc block is calculated using numerical analysis.
 Universal Bridge Converter block is used for the three phase inverter operation.
-Reference speed should less than 250 rps for better performance.
+Reference speed should less than 150 rps for better performance. ***I have updloaded the upadated version of this project in which I have also used ADRC for current controlling.***

 ## Skills:-